Minnesota nonprofits push for more government support as emergency COVID-19 aid expires

 Her bill, the WORK NOW Act, would require nonprofits to use most of a grant for employee compensation, aiming to keep nonprofit workers employed like the Depression-era Civilian Conservation Corps, which employed Americans on environmental projects.

 Nonprofits employ about 14% of Minnesota's workforce.
-From March to September, 40% of nonprofit employees filed unemployment claims after furloughs, layoffs or their hours were reduced.
+From March to September, 40% of nonprofit employees filed unemployment claims after furloughs, layoffs or seeing their hours reduced.

 Klobuchar's bill has only Democratic support so far.
 A House companion bill introduced in July by California Rep. Linda Sánchez also has only Democratic support, including Minnesota Reps.
 Angie Craig and Dean Phillips.